-Contract revenues were \$72.5 million for the year ended December 31, 2021, an increase of \$1.3 million or 1.8% compared to \$71.3 million for the year ended December 31, 2020.
-The increase was substantially driven by the Government segment's ISR Solutions product line revenues.
+Contract revenues were \$139.1 million for the year ended December 31, 2023, an increase of \$45.7 million or 48.9% compared to \$93.4 million for the year ended December 31, 2022.
+The increase was substantially driven by Government segment's Intelligence, Surveillance, and Reconnaissance solutions ("ISR Solutions") product line revenues due to continued Counter small Unmanned Aircraft System tasks orders.